dmelkk/BioTech/README.md

 it can be successfully deployed at scale in the logistics industry.
-Likely the biggest challenge will be in achieving successful industry adoption through collaboration and even coopetition between diverse supply chain stakeholders that have legacy processes and varying interests.
+Likely the biggest challenge will be in achieving successful industry adoption through collaboration and even competition between diverse supply chain stakeholders that have legacy processes and varying interests.